Veterinary Technician Internship Program

 - Cover letter describing career objectives and reasons for applying to the Veterinary Technician Intern Program

-- Applicants who have been accepted into our VTI class must obtain a license or permit to practice in the State of New York.
-Failure to obtain New York State License by 12/31/2020 will result in dismissal from the program.
+- Applicants who have been accepted into our VTI class must obtain a license or permit to practice in the State of New York or pass the VTNE by August 15th, 2021.
+Failure to obtain licensure, permit, or passing the VTNE by this date will result in dismissal from the program.

-Application and required documents should be mailed to:
+Application and required documents should be emailed to email@example.com or mailed to:

 THE ANIMAL MEDICAL CENTER

 Attn: Human Resources Dept., VTI Program